xaviermaster/yellowcake/content/pages/contact.md

 # Example contact form

-test asd
+This form is setup to use Netlify's form handling:

-- the form action is set to the current absolute url: `action: '/contact/'`
+- Pruebasss: `action: '/contact/'`
 - a name attribute is sent with the form's data `'form-name': 'Contact'`
 - netlify data attributes are added to the form `data-netlify data-netlify-honeypot`